 Steaming Pile of Streaming Tight Ends

-Finding a fill-in at the tight-end position is never fun, but here in this article, we’ll dive into a few options if you still need to snag one of the more reliable players at the position that has popped up recently.
+Finding a fill-in at the tight-end position is never fun, but here in this article, we’ll dive into a few options if you still need to snag a reliable player at the position who is still widely available in most fantasy leagues.
+This week, we are looking at six teams on a bye; with T. J. Hockenson, Cole Kmet, star rookie Dalton Kincaid, and recent Mark Andrews replacement Isaiah Likely, we are hurting more than ever to find a streamer.

 Let me know what you think about these players!
 Any questions?
 Please find me on Twitter/X @TooMuch_Brian.